Hotmoka/hotmoka/tutorial/Takamaka.md

       // wait until the bidding phase is over waitUntil(BIDDING_TIME + 5000);

-      // create a storage list for each of the players; the first element is unused,
+      // a storage list for each of the players; the first element is unused,
       // since player 0 is the beneficiary and has no bids to reveal StorageReference[] lists = new StorageReference[4];